How Sparse Can We Prune A Deep Network: A Fundamental Limit Perspective: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) have continuously achieved stunning performance in the past decade.
-The success of DNN relies heavily on the overparametrization, which is manifested as several order of magnitudes more parameters than the number of datapoints.
-Despite the wide use of GPUs for acceleration, it still remains challenging in terms of the computation ability for deep networks.
-Moreover, for mobile devices and other small peripherals which have limited storage and computing capabilities, overparametrized networks will undoubted constitute huge burden.
-Therefore, it is of substantial importance to compress the deep networks while preserving its performance.
+Deep neural networks (DNNs) have achieved huge success in the past decade, which relies heavily on the overparametrization, i.e. the number of parameters is normally several order of magnitudes more than the number of data samples.
+Though being a key enabler for the striking performance of DNN, overparametrization poses huge burden for computation and storage in practice.
+It is therefore tempting to ask: 1) Can we prune the DNN by a large ratio without performance sacrifice?
+2) What's the fundamental limit of network pruning?

-A key approach to compressing DNN models is network pruning, which was first introduced by Lecun in 1990\cite{lecun1989optimal}.
-Network pruning can substantially decrease the parameter count, reduce network complexity, and thus alleviate the computational burden of inference, resulting in decreased storage and computing requirements.
-The basic idea of network pruning is to devise metrics to evaluate the significance of parameters and then remove the insignificant ones.
-Model pruning can be roughly classified into structured and unstructured methods.
-Unstructured pruning are based on heuristic methods such as weight size\cite{han2015deep}, gradient\cite{han2015learning}, and Hessian statistics\cite{lecun1989optimal} etc, which sets unimportant parameters to zero to boost the sparsity while maintaining model performance.
-In contrast, structured pruning is a coarse-grained pruning method which normally use channels (or filters) as the basic pruning unit\cite{luo2018thinet, zhou2016less, wang2018skipnet, xiang2021one, molchanov2016pruning,li2016pruning, he2019filter} and based on the metric of some channel importance.
+For the first question, a key approach is to perform network pruning, which was first introduced by \cite{lecun1989optimal}.
+Network pruning can substantially decrease the number of parameters, thus alleviating the computational and storage burden.
+The basic idea of network pruning is simple, i.e., to devise metrics to evaluate the significance of parameters and remove the insignificant ones.
+Various pruning algorithms have been proposed so far: \cite{lecun1989optimal,han2015deep, han2015learning, luo2018thinet, zhou2016less, wang2018skipnet, xiang2021one, molchanov2016pruning,li2016pruning, he2019filter} and \cite{han2015learning}.